Algoprazolam/She-learns-Vue.js/VueVideoTutorial.md

 https://www.vuemastery.com/courses/intro-to-vue-3/intro-to-vue3

 Will document new findings here as well as upload the whole project you make during these tutorials to this Repo.

+## Starting out

+The video asks you to clone this repo. https://github.com/Code-Pop/Intro-to-Vue-3